 After your expungement is granted, you may honestly state that you have no criminal convictions in response to questions on most job applications.
 Employers in California may not legally discriminate against job applicants based on criminal charges that result in dismissals.
-Earning an expungement can help you get back to work and back onto your feet after you've been through a rough patch.
+Earning an expungement can help you get back onto your feet after you've been through a rough patch.

-If you have questions about cleaning up your criminal record in Orange County, Los Angeles, Riverside or San Bernardino, call for a free consultation.
+If you have questions about cleaning up your criminal record anywhere in California, call us for free attorney consultation.

 Note: The Judicial Council of California announced a few years ago that they disfavor the word "expungement" because the term may be misleading.
 Calling the petition an "expungement" wrongly implies that is has the effect of completely erasing a petitioner's criminal record.
 The petition actually has the effect of changing an entry on the petitioner's criminal history report from a "conviction" to a "dismissal".
 The judicial council advises that the petition should properly be called a "1203.4 Dismissal".
 I use the word "expungement" here because that term is still more widely understood in common usage.